-If you’ve just received your new Instant Pot Ultra multi cooker, but don’t know what to do next, this beginner’s guide to using the Instant Pot Ultra is going to help you get started.
-It shows you the parts of the Instant Pot Ultra and walks you through the Water Test (Initial Test Run).
+If you’ve just received your new Instant Pot Ultra multi cooker, but don’t know what to do next, this Instant Pot Ultra manual is going to help you get started.
+It gives you instructions on the various parts of the Ultra 10 in 1 and also gives directions on how to complete the Water Test (Initial Test Run).

 I’ve owned my Instant Pot Duo 6-Quart multi cooker for about a year.
 Before that, I used a stove-top pressure cooker for many years.
 Growing up in an Indian household, the sound of the pressure cooker in the kitchen, with its hissing and steaming and loud noises, was a regular part of my day.

 When my children were little , I would have to warn them when I was getting ready to use the pressure cooker and they would run out of the kitchen!
 Well, times have changed.
 The Instant Pot ain’t your momma’s pressure cooker.
 It’s safe, easy, quiet, and can be left alone unattended.
 What a change that was for me!

 Even though I’ve loved my Instant Pot Duo, I was very intrigued by this new Instant Pot 10 in 1 multi-cooker.
 The Instant Pot Ultra definitely lives up to its name and I love it.